kimjoar/writings/backbone-mixins.md

 wanted to share some code between objects, not add another layer to our architecture (and, even worse, potentially even more layers if we wanted to include several shared components).
-Basically we wanted a more decoupled solution, so we solved it by using mixins.
+Basically we wanted a more decoupled solution, and we solved it by using mixins.

 So — what's a mixin?
 --------------------

 Basically, a mixin allows you to extend your Backbone components with utility functions.
 Let's, for example, say that we have pagination which is similar in many views, but not in all.
-It might also be that some views don't want to paginate a collection at all.
 How should we include this functionality?

 We have the following API for adding extra functionality: